 For deadlines, online submission forms and more information, select your state:

 - Watch our video series for guidance on participating in Letters About Literature and writing your letter.
 Watch here

 - A video walkthrough of the online submission process for students, teachers and parents is embedded in the instructions section of each online submission form and is also available at this link: https://youtu.be/DEjkwyfTPY4.

 HOW TO ENTER IN 10 EASY STEPS!

-- Select a fiction or nonfiction book, short story, poem, essay, or speech (excluding song lyrics) that you have read and about which you have strong feelings.
+- Select a fiction or nonfiction book, book series, short story, poem, essay, or speech (excluding song lyrics) that you have read and about which you have strong feelings.

 - Imagine sitting down with the author of this work and sharing your personal thoughts.
 Your letter should be personal and sincere, more like a private conversation rather than book report or a fan letter.

 - Share specific details both about the book and about your reaction to the book.
 Write honestly and from your own perspective.

 - Keep in mind that this is a reflective writing contest.
 Think about what you read and the meaning you gleaned from the author’s words.

 - Type your letter, which must use at least 400 words and no more than 800 words.